oracle-quickstart/oci-weblogic-migration/README.md

 Purpose
 -------
-The **OCI WebLogic Migration Tool** enables lift-and-shift migration of single or multi-node WebLogic domains from on-premises environments to **Oracle Cloud Infrastructure (OCI)**, optionally fronted by a load balancer.
+The **OCI WebLogic Migration(OWM) Tool** enables lift-and-shift migration of single or multi-node WebLogic domains from on-premises environments to **Oracle Cloud Infrastructure (OCI)**, optionally fronted by a load balancer.

 Key features of the tool: